 Selling online has never been technically simpler.
 A merchant can go from zero to a published store in an afternoon using any number of hosted platforms.
-Yet the apparent ease of getting started masks a more complex question: which platform will still serve your business well when your product catalogue has grown, your order volume has scaled, and your operational complexity has increased?
-The platform decision made on day one often determines the ceiling on what you can build.
+Yet the apparent ease of getting started masks a more consequential question: which platform will still serve your business well when your product catalogue has grown from 50 to 5,000 SKUs, your order volume has scaled from 10 to 1,000 per day, and your operational complexity has expanded to include wholesale accounts, international shipping, and multi-channel inventory synchronization?

 The e-commerce platform market in 2026 is defined by three structural tensions.
 The first is between hosted convenience and self-hosted control: Shopify and BigCommerce manage your infrastructure; WooCommerce and Magento require you to manage it yourself.
 The second is between simplicity and extensibility: Squarespace makes beautiful stores quickly but cannot support complex B2B workflows; Magento can support almost anything but demands significant engineering resources.
-The third is between transaction fees and platform costs: some platforms charge percentages of revenue; others charge flat fees that look expensive until you model them at scale.
+The third is between transaction fees and platform costs: some platforms charge percentages of revenue that compound painfully at scale; others charge flat fees that look expensive until you model them at volume.

-"Commerce is at its finest when the transaction is invisible -- when the only thing the customer remembers is the product and how it made them feel." -- Tobias Lutke, Shopify co-founder, on the goal of frictionless retail infrastructure.
+"Commerce is at its finest when the transaction is invisible -- when the only thing the customer remembers is the product and how it made them feel." -- Tobias Lutke, co-founder of Shopify

 Key Definitions